jimasp/behave-vsc/README.md

   - a.
 Do not to use the >> button, i.e. run tests from a test tree node instead (e.g. `Python Tests` or `Feature Tests` separately), or
   - b.
 Use pytest to run your tests (which supports running unittest tests out of the box).
 - There is currently a [bug](https://github.com/microsoft/vscode-extension-samples/issues/728) in vscode itself where a test will no longer play from within the editor window when you add spaces or autoformat a feature file.
 A workaround is to close the feature file and reopen it.
-- Test durations are taken from behave junit xml files, not an actual execution time.
+- Test durations are taken from behave junit xml files, not the actual execution time.
 - vscode always adds up test durations.
 For `runParallel` runs this means the parent test node reports a longer time than the test run actually took.
 - Step navigation limitations ("Go to Step Definition" and "Find All Step References"):
   - Step matching does not always match as per behave.
 It uses a simple regex match via replacing `{foo}` -> `{.*}`.
 As such, it does *not* consider typed parameters like `{foo:d}`, or `cfparse` cardinal parameters like `{foo:?}` or `re` regex matching like `(?P<foo>foo)`.
-  - Step navigation only finds steps that are in `.py` files in a folder called `steps` that is in your features folder (e.g. if you import steps in python from a steps library folder outside your steps folder it won't find them).
+  - Step navigation only finds steps that are in `.py` files in a folder called `steps` that is in your features folder (e.g. if you import steps in python from a steps library folder outside your steps folder then it won't find them).

 ---

 ## Contributing

 If you would like to submit a pull request, please see the [contributing](CONTRIBUTING.md) doc.